 Teaching Effectiveness Program

-The University of Oregon's Teaching Effectiveness Program Website provides lessons learned from Michael Sweet, who used peer evaluation with a freshman seminar (see "Petting the Shark: Using Student Peer Evaluations") and an introduction to formalized Team Learning.
+The University of Oregon's Teaching Effectiveness Program Website provides lessons learned from Michael Sweet, who used peer evaluation with a freshman seminar (Click on Peer Evaluation to see "Petting the Shark: Using Student Peer Evaluations") and an introduction to formalized Team Learning.

 Larry Michaelsen's Team-Based Learning concept is differentiated from "group" learning as a process by which an instructor consciously creates the conditions that will enable student "groups" to become student "teams: Includes video demonstrations of Michaelsen implementing various aspects of the whole Team-Based Learning process.

 The College of Engineering at Bucknell University has developed an indepth Practical Guide to Teamwork that covers everything you need to know to get started.
 Highly recommended!

 A site that links to articles about using cooperative learning in mathematics classes by Cape Cod Community College's Dr. Theodore Panitz.
 Related concepts: collaborative learning.

 The Essential Elements of Cooperative Learning in the Classroom

 This site offers a scholarly presentation of key components of cooperative learning which must be included in activities through careful planning, i.e., heterogeneous groups and individual accountability.

 The Team-Based Learning Collaborative

 This website includes numerous resources for learning about Team-Based Learning (TBL), the TBL process, designing courses, and implementing TBL in your classroom.